This list is representative of the nature and number of electives offered each year.

 Professor Anant Sundaram

 Dealing with the impacts of climate change is one of the momentous societal and economic concerns of our time.
 Forward-thinking companies worldwide are aggressively getting in front of it, since they are the constituency with the largest links to climate change.
 Through their resource use, companies are a cause of climate change-causing emissions; but more importantly, it is companies, by deploying their R&D, financial resources, technologies, and talent, that will provide the solutions to address climate change.
 There is an emerging, multi-trillion dollar ‘climate economy’ that will help mitigate and adapt to climate change.
-The focus of this mini-course is to examine the links between climate change and global businesses through an economics/finance lens.
+The focus of this mini-course is to examine the links between climate change and global businesses viewed via an economics/finance lens.
 The course goals are: (1) To develop your awareness of the facts and debate on climate change, and the costs as well as business opportunities it presents for global firms; (2) To understand what the emerging climate economy will mean to your careers in the next few decades; (3) To develop the tools and frameworks to understand regulatory responses, and the value-at-risk consequences of companies’ exposure to climate risks, fossil fuel use, carbon footprints, and GHG emissions; (4) To understand corporate responses to climate change.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 BUSINESS AND ETHICS AT THE BASE OF THE PYRAMID (BOP)